Glossary definitionBrowse the neighboring terms

 Two strategies for scoring AI reasoning.
 An outcome reward model (ORM) grades only the final answer.
 A process reward model (PRM) grades each reasoning step along the way.

-Think of a math exam.
-An ORM checks whether the student wrote the correct number at the bottom of the page.
-A PRM reads each line of work and flags where the logic breaks down.
+An outcome reward model (ORM) grades only the final answer, while a process reward model (PRM) grades each reasoning step along the way.
 The ORM approach is simpler to build because you only need final-answer labels.
 The PRM approach catches a dangerous failure mode: when a model reaches the right answer through broken logic, it will eventually fail on harder problems where that broken logic no longer accidentally lands on the correct result.
+Think of a math exam: an ORM checks whether the student wrote the correct number at the bottom of the page, while a PRM reads each line of work and flags where the logic breaks down.

 Builder example